A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Computational Implementation and Acceleration

 \subsection{Overview and Optimization Details}

-Algorithm~\ref{alg:det_optimization} summarizes the deterministic optimization workflow.
-Unless noted otherwise, benchmark parameters are as follows.
-Molecular Hamiltonians are constructed using one- and two-body integrals from Restricted Hartree--Fock (RHF) calculations via the PySCF package~\cite{sun2018pyscf, sun2020recent, sun2015libcint}.
-The variational set $\mathcal{V}_0$ is initialized with the single Hartree--Fock configuration.
+The deterministic optimization workflow is summarized in Algorithm~\ref{alg:det_optimization}.
+Unless otherwise noted, molecular Hamiltonians are constructed using one- and two-body integrals obtained from Restricted Hartree--Fock (RHF) calculations via the PySCF package~\cite{sun2018pyscf, sun2020recent, sun2015libcint}.
+The initial variational set $\mathcal{V}_0$ consists solely of the Hartree--Fock reference configuration.

-We use a Multi-Layer Perceptron (MLP) with two hidden layers of 256 units (Input-256-256-Output) to parameterize the backflow correction $\Delta\mathbf{\Phi}_\theta$.
-Parameters are initialized randomly without pre-training.
-Computations use double precision (fp64) in JAX with Just-In-Time (JIT) compilation.
-The heat-bath screening threshold for the perturbative set is $\epsilon_{\text{HB}} = 10^{-6}$.
+The backflow correction $\Delta\mathbf{\Phi}_\theta$ is parameterized by a Multi-Layer Perceptron (MLP) with two hidden layers of 256 units.
+No pre-training is used.
+The reference matrix $\mathbf{\Phi}^0$ is initialized from the Hartree--Fock occupation matrix, with a small Gaussian perturbation of standard deviation $10^{-3}$ added for symmetry breaking.
+In the JAX/Flax implementation, the embedding and hidden layers use standard random initializers with zero biases.
+The final output projection uses a small variance-scaling initialization with zero bias, keeping $\Delta\mathbf{\Phi}_\theta(\mathbf{x}) \approx \mathbf{0}$ at initialization.
+Thus, the starting wavefunction is close to the Hartree--Fock reference, while all parameters of the backflow correction remain trainable.
+The numerical optimization is implemented using the JAX library~\cite{jax2018github} with double-precision (fp64) arithmetic.

+To realize the hybrid architecture described in Section~\ref{subsec:hybrid_arch}, the discrete combinatorial kernel is implemented in C++ and interfaced with Python via \texttt{nanobind}~\cite{nanobind} to ensure efficient integer operations.
+The differentiable inner loop is Just-In-Time (JIT) compiled into a unified execution graph.
+Within this compiled loop, sparse matrix-vector products are routed to the host CPU utilizing optimized SciPy~\cite{virtanen2020scipy} routines, while memory-efficient gradient accumulation over large target sets is managed sequentially via JAX control flow primitives.

-Optimization uses the AdamW algorithm with weight decay.
+Optimization employs the AdamW algorithm with weight decay.
 The learning rate follows a cosine decay schedule, decreasing from $10^{-3}$ to $5 \times 10^{-5}$ over 800 steps.
 Calculations involve $N_{\text{outer}} = 30$ outer iterations for subspace evolution.
-In each outer iteration, we perform $N_{\text{inner}} = 1000$ gradient descent steps to optimize ansatz parameters on the fixed set.
-Large target set evaluations use a chunk size of 8192 to manage GPU memory.
-Benchmarks were run on a single NVIDIA A100 (80GB) GPU with 8 Intel Xeon Gold 8358 CPU cores and 128GB RAM.
+In each outer iteration, we perform $N_{\text{inner}} = 1000$ gradient descent steps.
+Large target set evaluations use a micro-batch size of 8192 to manage GPU memory.
+The heat-bath screening threshold for the perturbative set is set to $\epsilon_{\text{HB}} = 10^{-6}$.
+All benchmarks were performed on a single NVIDIA A100 (80GB) GPU with 8 Intel Xeon Gold 8358 CPU cores and 128GB RAM.